Dear Speech Evaluator,

 - be ready to explain clearly and briefly your role (the purpose and the activities),

-- expect the speaker to be able to include all the points and follow all the guidelines from the manual and evaluate them basically with reference to the objectives and requirements of the project,
+- expect the speaker to be able to include all the points and follow all the guidelines from the project and evaluate them basically with reference to the objectives and requirements of the project,

 - be constructive and supportive, the speaker should be informed and built up, and feel encouraged to deliver speeches,